redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 }
 ```

 OK that's probably enough already!
-I hope you are getting a feel for what writing a web front-end in Rust is like.
+I hope you are getting the feeling that writing a web front-end in Rust is pretty straightforward.
 I, personally, think it's a pleasant experience.
-Obviously it's a fairly new (and frequently changing) ecosystem, but I like the way it's going, and it's incredible how fast it is maturing.
+Obviously it's a fairly new (and frequently changing) ecosystem, but I like the way it's going, and it's incredible how fast it's maturing.

+Rust is proving itself as an extremely competent contender for Web UI and services, as it is doing in many other spaces – it's not just a systems programming language.

 You can check out all the source code in the samples directory of our [`feature-targeting` project][feature-targeting].
 Feel free to raise issues if you have questions (or raise a PR if you're up for it) ❤️